 Use Windows installation USB drive to troubleshoot

 You can easily create a Windows installation USB drive using Windows Installation Media.
-For this, you need to download this app into any other Windows computer with a USB drive plugged in and follow on-screen instructions to create a bootable USB drive.
+For this, you need to download this app to any other Windows computer with a USB drive plugged in and follow on-screen instructions to create a bootable USB drive.

-Now go to Startup Repair option.
+Now go to the Startup Repair option.

 It will then check for errors within the Operating System and fix problems with it.